IanBellomy/Zoomy/README.md

 **Warning**:
-- If children or parent elements of zoom-panel capture pointerup events, the gesture tracking can *break*.
-If you've got ways of making the pointerID caching/tracking more bullet proof, I'm all ears.
+- If children or parent elements of zoom-panel capture `pointerup` events, the gesture tracking can *break*!
+If you've got ways of making the pointerID caching/tracking more bullet proof, I'm all ears, but for now, I can't guarantee this thing will act independently of what you put in it or what you put it in. *Sad*.

+# Events
+Zoom-Panel emits the following custom events:

+- `manipulationStart` when a pan or pinch starts while there was no gesture.
+- `panStart`
+- `panEnd`
+- `pinchStart`
+- `pinchEnd`
+- `manipulationEnd` when some a gesture ends without switching to a different gesture, e.g. putting a second finger down triggers `panEnd` but not `manipulationEnd`.